meteor/tutorials/source/react/step07.md

 {{#template name="react-step07"}}

+---
-# Storing temporary UI data in component state
+title: Storing temporary UI data in component state
+---

 In this step, we'll add a client-side data filtering feature to our app, so that users can check a box to only see incomplete tasks.
 We're going to learn how to use React's component state to store temporary information that is only used on the client.